-This summer, I will be doing an internship at the Binder Park Zoo.
+Alex High ‘15 This summer, I did an internship at the Binder Park Zoo.
 I will be an animal care intern, which basically means I get to do rotations among all of the different animals as a keeper-in-training.
 I will also be able to do a rotation in the vet hospital!
 I'm very excited for this opportunity, it's a dream internship for me! :)

 I have also been working for Dr. Chase through the Student Research Program, and his research on the cultivation and movement of domestic animals of the ancient Indus society.
 I have created diagrams of various bones in domestic animal species of interest that may be used to compare the bones and any possible trends.
 I am currently finishing my second year in the Student Research Program with Dr. Chase.